anmalkov/rpikb/README.md

-# rpikb
+# Raspberry Pi knowledge base
-Raspberry Pi knowledge base
+The place to understand Raspberry Pi.